roytang/blog/content/post/2006/01/how-to-organize-a-cluttered-mind.md

 While it's kewl that you can handle the stress of fielding all those "help me"

-calls, that's not a healthy company practice&#8230;
+calls, that's not a healthy company practice...

 Well, it's certainly got good and bad going for it.
 It's good because everyone